 Do you want to listen to track 3 of Bon Jovi’s greatest hits, or do you want the music system to play songs automatically?

 Specific song selection will require you to create playlists and choose from a library of music.
 Some of the main services that fall into this category are: Spotify, Rhapsody, Tidal, Deezer and Apple Music.
 Generic music selection can be done with Pandora, TuneIn, Google Play Music and others.

 How important is the quality of the music?

 The trend for lossless (a.k.a. as close to the CD as possible) is taking huge steps forward.
 Services like Tidal and Deezer are paving the way for you to really hear songs like never before.
 If this is a requirement for you, look for a service that plays its data at a rate of at least 256Kbps (lossless music is at 320Kbps).

 Most services have some sort of charge per month, or song, depending if you want better sound quality or commercials.
 For example, Pandora’s free version transmits their music at 128Kbps (a little above FM radio quality) and will play a commercial every 2-3 songs.
 Other services like Rhapsody don’t even offer a free version for simplicity.

 How are you going to listen to your music?

-Are you constantly traveling where you don’t have Internet?
+Are you constantly travelling where you don’t have Internet?
 If so, a paid subscription to Rhapsody or similar where you can download your music to your phone may be the best bet.
 Also, there are considerations on your current audio system.
 If you’re curious, call us and we’d be happy to go over options for your home.
 Chances are, if you’ve had a Control4 system installed in the past couple years, a simple software update is all you need to enjoy many of these features without any extra hardware.
 Others may require something like Sonos for integration.
 Either way, Smart Installations can help you choose the best system for you.